mobiletest2016/machine-learning-articles/articles/leaky-relu-improving-traditional-relu.md

 Activation functions come to the rescue by adding nonlinearity.
 They're placed directly after the neural outputs and do nothing else but converting some input to some output.
 Because the mathematical functions used are nonlinear, the output is nonlinear - which is exactly what we want, since now the system behaves nonlinearly and nonlinear data is supported!

-Note that although activation functions are pretty much nonlinear all the time, it's of course also possible to use the identity function \[latex\]f(x) = x\[/latex\] as an activation function.
+Note that although activation functions are pretty much nonlinear all the time, it's of course also possible to use the identity function $f(x) = x$ as an activation function.
 It would be pointless, but it can be done.

 Now ReLU.
 It can be expressed as follows: